An unusually revealing image of a Hollywood star wearing very tight shorts.

 Buck Jones (1891-1942) was one of the greatest stars of "B-Westerns."
-Jones reportedly grew up on a ranch near Red Rock in Indian Territory (now Oklahoma), learning the riding and shooting skills required as a Western hero.
+Jones grew up on a ranch in Indian Territory (now Oklahoma), learning the riding and shooting skills required of a Western hero.

-He took a menial job with the Miller Brothers 101 Ranch Wild West Show and soon became champion bronco buster.
-He moved on to the Julia Allen Show, but with the beginning of WWI, Jones trained horses for the Allied armies.
+He took a menial job with the Miller Brothers 101 Ranch Wild West Show and soon became champion bronco buster but with the beginning of WWI, Jones trained horses for the Allied armies.

-After the war he and his wife, Odelle Osborne, toured with the Ringling Brothers circus, then settled in Hollywood, where Jones appeared in Westerns starring Tom Mix and Franklyn Farnum.
+After the war he toured with the Ringling Brothers circus, then settled in Hollywood, where he appeared in Westerns starring Tom Mix and Franklyn Farnum.

 With his famed horse Silver, Buck became one of the most successful and popular actors in the genre.

 Lot of two black and white silver gelatin prints, 8" x 10" (undated c.
 1920s).